togakangaroo/daily-programmer/maximum-ice-cream-bars/README.md

               do (iter-yield c)
               finally return nil))

+This will generate an iteration of all costs we have encountered before the runninig total was exceeded.
+Note that because we are passing back values with `iter-yield`, the `nil` value returned in the above code is immaterial, it is just necessary for the `cl-loop` syntax.

+While we do not actually want the costs, we want just the total amount of costs that we passed, because we are using a generator here, there is no extra memory usage, we are simply streaming back values so adding this bit of functionality is effectively "free".
+To get the total number of ice cream bars the boy can get, we simply count the number (not total) of costs that are in the stream.

-And we can test that by passing in the example tables above and evaluating things.
+We can test that by passing in the example tables above and evaluating things.

     (require 'generator)
     (let* ((expected (car (cdaddr data)))